Analysis | The best prop bets for Super Bowl LV

 We combed through the lists to find Super Bowl prop bets worth your consideration, with their picks below in bold.
-Note: The listed odds were taken from the prop sheets handed out by the books on Thursday and may fluctuate as we get closer to kickoff.
+Note: The listed odds were taken from the prop sheets handed out by the books Thursday and may fluctuate as we get closer to kickoff.
 And we will add picks to the list as the big game approaches, so check back.

 For the uninitiated, negative odds denote the favorite (minus-110 means you would wager $110 to win $100), while positive odds denote the underdog (plus-110 means you would wager $100 to win $110).